 There is good news for women experiencing memory loss caused by perimenopause or menopause: the condition typically gets much better for post-menopausal women.

+Men and women looking for a hormone specialist to customize bioidentical hormone replacement therapy travel from Lafayette, LA, and throughout the state to our 3 locations in the Baton Rouge and New Orleans areas.
 If you’re experiencing mood changes or memory loss and believe the issues are related to hormonal imbalance, you can request a consultation at Rejuvime Medical using the online form.
 Or give our clinic a call at (225) 960-1580.